-Some conditions, such as dirty fuel, may decrease fuel filter life and a message to change the fuel filter may come on in the Driver Information Center (DIC).
+Some conditions, such as dirty fuel, may decrease fuel filter life and a CHANGE FUEL FILTER message may come on in the Driver Information Center (DIC).

 Climate Grade Diesel Fuels

 At temperatures below 0 °C (32 °F), avoid using biodiesel blends above 5% by volume.
 Using such a fuel may cause fuel filter plugging, system gelling, and freezing, which may adversely impact vehicle starting.